Bachelor of Arts (BA)

 How will I be assessed?

 Assessment takes a number of different forms on the course, including essays, examinations, presentations, reflective on-line journals, creative projects and the development of policy ideas and other professional documents.

-The first year will be a 50/50 split between coursework and examinations, while in Years 2 and 3 you will do a minimum of 25% examined work.
+The first year will be a 50/50 split between coursework and examinations, while in Years Two and Three your assessment will depend on the modules you choose.

 Alongside the assessed work that counts towards your marks for each module, you will receive a range of formative (non-credit) feedback, including comments on written work, seminar contributions or peer-group presentation skills.
 This formative feedback is invaluable in helping you to get the most from your degree – pushing you to achieve more, and ensuring you’re always learning and developing the quality of the work you produce.

 In addition to course and module leaders, you’ll have a personal tutor to support you with any issues you might have - either academic or more generally - helping to keep you on track with your studies.
 In your third year you’ll also have a dissertation tutor to guide you through this important piece of work and help you develop the extended research skills you’ll need.